 Online Shopping and In-Store Pickup

-Both Home Depot and Lowe's will deliver heavy items from local stores such as fence panels, masonry, landscape rock, and lumber.
-Smaller items such as light fixtures, electrical parts, blinds, and tools are serviced from warehouse distribution centers and delivered by parcel post, such as FedEx, USPS, or UPS.
+Additionally, the quality of materials picked by store employees can vary depending on the current stock and the experience of the staff.
+Though this is typically limited to loose materials, like lumber, not boxed products, like tools.
+Both companies will deliver heavy items from local stores, including fence panels, masonry, landscape rock, and lumber.
+Smaller items such as light fixtures, electrical parts, blinds, and tools are serviced from warehouse distribution centers and delivered by parcel post, through FedEx, USPS, or UPS.

 Will Lowe's beat Home Depot prices?